hayesgm/vignette/README.md

 This will lead to `Vignette.tests` to include: `{ "cat_names" => "Chairman Meow" }` and `{ "dog_names" => "Wooferson" }`, respectively.
 Note, due to limitations in HAML, you must use a filter that starts with `vignette_` and uses only letters, numbers and underscores (`\w+`).

 Without a name, Vignettes will try to name themselves based on the name of the falling calling them, e.g. `(app/models/user.rb:25)` or `(app/views/users/new.html.haml:22)`

+## Caveats

+Tests are stored in your store object based on the original input.
+If you change the input of the test (regardless of the name), a new test will be created.
+Thus [1,2,3].vignette(:numbers) and [2,3,4].vignette(:numbers) will always be considered unique tests.
+New tests will overwrite old tests with the same name in `Vignette.tests`.
+This is by design so that you can update the test, have new results, but keep the same test name in your analytics system.

+Note, you must use arrays that will not change between runs.
+Thus, `[Date.today, 1.days.ago].vignette` will end up creating separate tests every time this code is run.
+We use a `Zlib.crc32` check to check for uniqueness of an array.
+Instead, this should be `[0,1].vignette.days.ago`.

+If you choose to store your `tests` in `cookies`, then the chosen result will be stored in a cookie sent to the user's browser.
+Thus, be careful not to store any secret information in a test.

+For unnamed tests, the system will try to determine the name from the line in the file (e.g. `(app/models/user.rb:50)`).
+When it does this, it will keep the name the same so long as the underlying array has the same crc32 code.
+That is, even if that vignette moves off of line 50, the test will keep the same "name" until the choices of the test change.
+This is a trade-off to allow un-named vignettes to be easily understood in an analytics system without having to name each one unless you would like to.

+When using `session` or `cookie` store, this code is not thread-safe.

 ## Contributing